dabit3/aws-amplify-workshop-web/README.md

 Now, we can run the app and see that an Authentication flow has been added in front of our App component.
 This flow gives users the ability to sign up & sign in.

-> To view users that have been created in Cognito at any time, visit the Cognito dashboard.
+> To view users that have been created in Cognito at any time, visit the Cognito dashboard by running `amplify console auth`.

 Next, you can add easily a Sign Out button at any time by using the `AmplifySignOut` component: